 The Nutritional Benefits of Greens

-The USDA's MyPlate specifically recommends adults and children over 9 years old eat one and a half to two cups of dark green vegetables per week.
 Nutrient-dense dark leafy greens are jam-packed with healthy plant-based compounds, plus lots of vitamins and minerals with just 10 to 25 calories per half-cup serving.
-The family of dark green leafy vegetables delivers many nutrients, such as vitamin A, vitamin C, antioxidants, fiber, folate, vitamin K, magnesium, calcium, iron and potassium.
+The family of dark green leafy vegetables delivers many nutrients, such as vitamin A, vitamin C, antioxidants, dietary fiber, folate, vitamin K, magnesium, calcium, iron and potassium.

 I Bought Leafy Greens — Now What?

 Fresh greens can be stored in the crisper drawer of the refrigerator for three to five days.
 While some bagged greens from the grocery store are already washed, not every variety has been cleaned.
 For example, leafy greens from a farmers market may have dirt and sand in the leaves.
-To clean your greens, submerge the leaves in a large bowl of cold water and swirl the leaves to allow the dirt to sink to the bottom of the bowl.
-Then, lift the leaves from the bowl and pat dry with a clean kitchen towel or paper towel.
+To clean your greens, rinse under clean, running water and pat dry with towels.

-Another cleaning option is a salad spinner to quickly clean and dry greens.
-You also can blanch large batches of greens, and store them in the freezer for future use.
+Another cleaning option is a salad spinner, which can quickly clean and dry greens.
+You also can blanch large batches of greens and store them in the freezer for future use.
 For quicker cooking, remove the tough stems by folding a stack of leaves in half lengthwise and running a sharp knife along the stem.

 4 Tips for Kid-Friendly Leafy Greens